tnguyen9210/rStar/README.md

 ### Fine-tune the Policy Model and Reward Model

-The training script below documents the parameters I used for training the model.
-These parameters are configured by default for 8*mi300x GPUs.
-Considering that most users are likely working with NVIDIA GPUs that have smaller VRAM capacities, please reduce the per_device_train_batch_size and correspondingly increase the gradient_accumulation_steps when running the script.
+The training script is configured for 8*mi300x GPUs by default.
+For users with NVIDIA GPUs with limited VRAM, reduce `per_device_train_batch_size` and increase `gradient_accumulation_steps` accordingly.
+You can also enable `flash_attention_2` with the `--attn_impl flash_attention_2` flag, which maintains similar accuracy to the `eager` implementation.

-Additionally, you can utilize flash_attention_2 by adding the flag --attn_impl flash_attention_2.
-I have compared the results of using `flash_attention_2` with the `eager` implementation, and the models trained with both methods exhibit similar levels of accuracy.

-The files `train/sft_data_examples.json` and `train/rm_data_examples.json` contain examples of the training data.
-We plan to open-source the complete training dataset in the near future, so stay tuned for updates!
+Example training data is available in `train/sft_data_examples.json` and `train/rm_data_examples.json`.
+The full dataset will be open-sourced soon—stay tuned!

 **SFT Train Script**
 ```bash